ajxs/yamaha_dx97/README.md

 * Implements DX7 style operator scaling.
 * Implements DX7 style portamento/glissando.

+### Known Issues
+* In some cases pitch-bend input is updated at a slightly lower frequency than in the original ROM.
+If the pitch bend wheel is moved quickly this can result in a noticeable gradation in pitch transition.
+This is due to the pitch-bend input being processed as part of the main periodic timer interrupt.
+In the original DX7 pitch-bend input is read by the sub-cpu, and the input is parsed in the firmware only when updated.
+In the DX9 the pitch-bend's analog input is wired directly to the CPU's I/O ports, and is parsed periodically as part of the OCF interrupt routine.
+In time this routine may be further optimised to mitigate this issue.

 ## What is the current status of the ROM?